 Indiana Amish elder Ben Stoltzfus may eschew all forms of technology, but he knows an opioid epidemic when he sees one.
-He told WCPO in Cincinnati, "It's just slowly creeping in here."
+In 2016, he told WCPO, "It's just slowly creeping in here."

-In addition to the heroin addiction, Wayne County (where the Amish live), IN is dealing with an outbreak of disease spread through needle sharing in 2016.
-The statewide average for hepatitis C cases is 69 per 100,000 people.
+Wayne County (where the Amish live) is also dealing with an outbreak of disease spread through needle sharing.
+In Indiana, the statewide average for hepatitis C cases is 69 per 100,000 people.
 In Wayne County, that number is 179 cases per 100,000 people.
-It's not long until members of the Amish community are going to have to break their no technology rules in order to start seeking care for their hep C problems.

-In 2011, the crank problem around Amish communities in central Ohio was so bad 150 people convened in barn to learn about meth.
-Paul Miller, director of the Amish and Mennonite Heritage Center in Berlin, OH, addressed the severity of the problem, while admitting he doesn't really know what meth is: "It's a jolt to the stereotype of the quaint, rural community that we have in Amish country...
+In 2011, the crank problem around Amish communities in Central Ohio was so bad that more than 150 people convened in a farm building to learn about meth.
+Paul Miller, director of the Amish and Mennonite Heritage Center in Berlin, Ohio, addressed the severity of the problem while admitting he doesn't really know what meth is: "It's a jolt to the stereotype of the quaint, rural community that we have in Amish country...
 I don't profess to be totally cognizant of what is going on, but from observation and following the police blotter, you can see that it is here."

-Writing for Cleveland.com, John Canliglia compared the meth flood drowning rural Ohio to the crack epidemic of the '80s and '90s.
+Writing for The Plain Dealer in Cleveland, John Caniglia compared the meth flood drowning rural Ohio to the crack epidemic of the '80s and '90s.
 Amish general contractor Ed Miller likened it instead to the big man himself, Satan: "The devil doesn't care where we live, whether in the city or in the country.
 He seeks out the weakest...
-There's a big concern about [methamphetamine.]
+There's a big concern about [methamphetamine].
 We don't want that."

-Between February and September of 2015, 585 people were treated for heroin overdoses, big numbers for a city of 60,000.
-To take some more harrowing statistcs straight from Stedman's mouth, “The Drug Task Force had three cases of bulk heroin in 2011-2012, nine cases from 2012-2013.
+Between February and September of 2015, 585 people were treated for heroin overdoses - big numbers for a city of 60,000.
+To take some more harrowing statistics straight from Stedman's mouth, “The Drug Task Force had three cases of bulk heroin in 2011-2012, nine cases from 2012-2013.
 They’ve investigated 38 cases of bulk heroin in 2014 and there were already 27 cases through the first half of 2015.”